1994–95 National Division 1

-The 1994–95 Courage League National Division One was the eighth season of the first tier of the English league system, currently known as the Gallagher Premiership.
-Bath were the defending champions and West Hartlepool and Sale Sharks were the promoted teams.
-Each team played each other twice, in a round robin system and this was the first Courage League season to be shown live on Sky Sports.
+The 1994–95 National Division 1 (sponsored by Courage Brewery) was the eighth season of the top tier of the English rugby union league system, the Courage Clubs Championship, currently known as Premiership Rugby.
+Bath were the defending champions and West Hartlepool and Sale were the promoted teams.
+This was the first Courage League season to be shown live on Sky Sports.

-Leicester Tigers were the eventual champions, beating Bath by four points, claiming their second league title.
-The battle to avoid relegation was extremely keenly fought, with Northampton Saints being the sole relegated side to the 1995–96 Courage League National Division Two after Gloucester managed to draw their rescheduled game against Bath, meaning that the Kingsholm side stayed up instead.
+Leicester were the eventual champions, beating Bath by four points, claiming their second league title.
+The battle to avoid relegation was extremely keenly fought, with Northampton being the sole relegated side to the 1995–96 National Division 2 after Gloucester managed to draw their rescheduled game against Bath, meaning that the Kingsholm side stayed up instead.

+Structure

+Each side played one another twice, in a round robin system, home and away, to make a total of eighteen matches for each team.
+The team that finishes bottom would be relegated to National Division 2.